Asana vs Monday.com for Project Management 2026: Which One Is Actually Worth Your Money?

 | Enterprise | Custom | SSO, audit logs, HIPAA |

-Here's something important: the 3-seat minimum on paid plans is a real catch.
-You can't pay for one seat — you're paying for three no matter what.
-That's roughly $27/month minimum before you've even unlocked real features.
-For small teams, it's worth calculating whether you're actually saving money compared to Asana.
+Here's the deal with the 3-seat minimum on paid plans: it's a real gotcha for small teams or solo operators.
+You cannot pay for one seat — you're paying for three no matter what.
+That's roughly $27/month minimum just to get off the ground, before you've even added a single real feature.

 Feature-by-Feature Breakdown: Asana vs Monday.com for Project Management